wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 # Large Transformer Model - Inference Optimization

-TLDR: this note lays out an overview and challenges of LLM inference, and approaches to overcome those challenges by optimizing the algorithm, or optimizing the engineering implementations.
+**TL;DR**: this note lays out an overview and challenges of LLM inference, and approaches to overcome those challenges by optimizing the algorithm, or optimizing the engineering implementations.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->